 EGFR positive lung cancer refers to lung cancers that test positive for an EGFR mutation.
-EGFR stands for epidermal growth factor receptor, a protein that is present on the surface of both normal cells cancer such as lung cancer cells.
+EGFR stands for epidermal growth factor receptor, a protein that is present on the surface of both normal cells and cancer cells.

 EGFR mutations are most common in people with lung adenocarcinoma (a form of non-small cell lung cancer) are more common with lung cancer in non-smokers, and are more common in women than in men.